 I know this is the least-sexy advice ever, but the reason fitness professionals and corporate coaches recommend committing and setting goals is because it works.
 How annoying…

 Decide how much you want to get read each day, and commit to it.
 Maybe it’s 10 chapters.
 Maybe it’s 10 pages.
 Maybe you think picking up the book at all is a win, because you hate it that much.
 Whatever it is: put it on your to-do list.
-Treat reading like any other daily task (clearing out your emails, flossing your teeth) that Absolutely Must Get Done, lest the problem get exponentially worse.
+Treat reading like any other daily task (answering emails, flossing your teeth, doing the dishes) that Absolutely Must Get Done, lest the problem get exponentially worse.
 You’ll be surprised how quickly the cumulative efforts over those days add up, and you’ll be done before you know it.